libdriver/multi_button/README.md

 A push-button or simply button is a simple switch mechanism to control some aspect of a machine or a process.
 Buttons are typically made out of hard material, usually plastic or metal.
 The surface is usually flat or shaped to accommodate the human finger or hand, so as to be easily depressed or pushed.
 Buttons are most often biased switches, although many un-biased buttons (due to their physical nature) still require a spring to return to their un-pushed state.

-LibDriver MULTI_BUTTON is the full function driver of button launched by LibDriver.
+LibDriver MULTI_BUTTON is a full-featured driver of button launched by LibDriver.
 It provides multi-button or matrix button press, release,  single click, double click , triple click, repeat click, short press, long press and other functions.
 LibDriver is MISRA compliant.

 LibDriver MULTI_BUTTON supports multi-button and matrix button, and if you use single button, you can use a more efficient detection method.